unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ### `unik:disclose`

 #### Introduction
 Make public one or more explicit values of your UNIK Name.
 This value will appear in "explicitValue" property of your UNIK.
+Duplicate explicit values will be removed.
+In case of several explicitValues disclosed, the first value of "explicitValues" property will be used as default.

 #### Parameters

-- `-e, --explicitValue` (required): Explicit values to disclose, separated with spaces.
+- `-e, --explicitValue` (required): Explicit values to disclose.
 Must match the UNIK Name of the token.
 - `--unikid` (required): The UNIK token.
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.
 - `-f, --format` {json|yaml, json}: Specify how to format the output [json|yaml].
 Default to Json.